Table of Contents

 Preparing Your Excel Sheet for Deletion

-Before deleting blank rows, it’s crucial to back up your Excel sheet or create a copy to avoid any accidental data loss.
+Before deleting blank rows, it’s crucial to back up your Excel sheet or create a copy to avoid accidental data loss.
 Additionally, ensure that you have a clear understanding of which columns contain important data and should be preserved.

 Using Excel’s Built-in Features for Deletion